adriendanguy0/multi-asset-portfolio-management/README.md

 Simple quantitative tools
 Using simulations and models as decision-support tools, not as black boxes.

-# Key features

-Construction of a simple multi-asset portfolio with fixed target weights

-Portfolio performance tracking and drawdown analysis

-Risk metrics: volatility, Sharpe ratio, historical and parametric VaR
+## Project overview

+1. Portfolio monitoring
+   Observation of portfolio performance, volatility and drawdowns.

+2. Risk metrics
+   Computation of key risk indicators (volatility, Sharpe ratio, VaR).

+3. Quantitative tools
+   Monte Carlo simulations and Black–Scholes pricing used as analytical support.

+4. Rebalancing logic
-Periodic rebalancing with transaction costs
+   Periodic rebalancing with transaction costs to illustrate allocation discipline.

-Scenario analysis through Monte Carlo simulations

-Clear separation between assumptions, results, and interpretation

-Where possible, choices are deliberately kept simple and explicit, to avoid hiding portfolio behaviour behind overly complex models.
+5. Alternatives monitoring
+   Simple private equity-style cash flow monitoring (IRR, DPI, TVPI).

 # How to run the project

+This project is meant to be read and understood first, rather than executed immediately.

 Option 1 – Jupyter Notebook (recommended)